-1. Step One: Submit a Contracting for Educational Delivery Application Part 1 indicating the contracted courses selected, additional supporting documentation, and fee.

-- 2. Step Two: The Commission reviews all documentation submitted to date and approves or denies the substantive change in accordance with accreditation standards.
-DEAC notifies the institution 30 days after the Commission decision and notifies the U.S. Department of Education and other relevant constituencies. - vi.
-Addition of a New Unrelated Field Degree Program: any addition of a new degree program in an unrelated field of study not currently approved within the institution's scope of accreditation.
+- Submit a Contracting for Educational Delivery Application Part 1 indicating the contracted courses selected and additional supporting documentation.
+The institution will receive an invoice for the review fee. - b.
+The Commission reviews all documentation submitted to date and approves or denies the substantive change in accordance with accreditation standards.
+DEAC notifies the institution in writing within 30 days of the Commission's action and notifies the U.S. Department of Education and other relevant constituencies in accordance with Section X, Notification and Information Sharing. - 6.
+Addition of a New Unrelated-Field Degree Program: This involves any addition of a new degree program in an unrelated field of study not currently approved within the institution's scope of accreditation.